Gasoline Fire Safety Tips: How to Handle Gasoline

-With safety cautious, everything should be fine.
-Other than that, these are some of gasoline safety guidelines that you should be consider to be extra careful when handling with gasoline.
+With safety caution, everything should be fine.
+Other than that, these are some of the gasoline safety guidelines that you should be considered to be extra careful when handling gasoline.

 - Always store gasoline in an approved container, in a cool, well-ventilated secure area away from any heat or ignition sources.
 Never store gasoline inside the home.
 Store it in a detached garage or shed.
 Only store the minimum amount of gas required.
 Do not store gasoline in a vehicle.

 - Never siphon gasoline by mouth.
 Gasoline can be harmful or fatal if swallowed.
 If gasoline is swallowed, never induce vomiting – seek medical attention immediately.

 - Use gasoline as a motor fuel only.
 Never use gasoline as a cleaning agent, degreaser or to clean your hands.

 - Never refuel lawnmowers, weed trimmers, rototillers or any other piece of equipment while it is still hot.

 - Never use gasoline in place of kerosene or charcoal lighting fluid.